 2. One of You Has Changed Drastically

 Time and experiences indeed change people.
 But if your marriage is affected due to such personality changes, then it could be a problem.
 People change in different ways as they age, and your partner may not be the same person you fell in love with.
-If you are unable to accept your partner as they are, living together becomes difficult.
+If you are unable to accept your partner as they are, even after relationship counselling, living together becomes difficult.
 And the only option sometimes is to walk away.